coder745/josh_website/about.md

         <article>
             <h3>Me</h3>
             <p>My name is Josh Young.
 I am a web developer living and working in Huntsville, Alabama.
 I enjoy all things tech related.
-Health and nutrition is also something I really enjoy.
 I am not a huge blogger, but I enjoy posting concise thoughts about what I am currently working with or technologies that I am learning and using.
-Maybe something I say here will help someone out in their journey or at the very least provide a central place for me to document what I have learned when working through new projects.</p>
+Maybe something I say here will help someone out in their journey; or at the very least provide a central place for me to document what I have learned when working through new projects.</p>
         </article>

         <article>